Mentoring Support for People with Disabilities

 Centre for Resolution’s mentoring programme is person centered and tailor made to suit each individual we work with.
 Sessions are flexible and can be held via skype, telephone or email.

 Who do we work with?

-Centre for Resolution provide mentoring support for individuals who have a disability or learning difficulty, their families and carers.
+Centre for Resolution provides mentoring support for individuals who have a disability or learning difficulty, their families, carers and employers.

 The people we support may have one or more of the following disabilities / impairments:

 - Rapport with someone who is non-judgmental and empathetic